openhab/openhabian/docs/openhabian.md

 Any RPi 3 or newer supports 64 bit operation.
 Unless you really know what you are doing and have a compelling reason to do so, stick with the 64 bit image.
 If you do install a 32 bit image, please note that you will be unable to upgrade to openHAB 5 in the future.

+On systems with only 1 GB of RAM running the 64 bit image may cause issues as there may not be sufficient RAM.
+If you observe issues please consider upgrading to a model with more that 1 GB of RAM.

 ### Networking